How to Choose a Good Bottle of Wine?

 Practical Guide by Dish Type

-Here are our tried and tested recommendations.
+Here are our tested and approved recommendations.

-For red meats : Bordeaux, Cahors , Châteauneuf-du-Pape .
-Their tannic structure complements the richness of the meat.
+For red meats: Bordeaux, Cahors, Châteauneuf-du-Pape.
+Their tannic structure accompanies the richness of the meat.

-For desserts : Sauternes, Banyuls, naturally sweet wines.
+For desserts: Sauternes, Banyuls, sweet natural wines.

 We also organize discovery evenings to refine your palate.